Surgical Procedures: Small Bowel Resection

-- Incision and stoma care supplies, typically supplied by the hospital, your healthcare team or the stoma nurse/therapist.
+- Incision and stoma care supplies, often given to you by the hospital, your healthcare team or the stoma nurse/therapist.

-- Lack of bowel movement for 4 days following hospital discharge or you stop having bowel movements.
+- If you have not had a bowel movement for 4 days after you left the hospital or if you stop having bowel movements.

-- Passing bowel movements which are bloody, black or tarry.
+- Passing bowel movements that are bloody, black, or tarry (thick, black).